ifly6/Communique/README.md

   - Version 5 also transitions to a new UI and back to Swing instead of JavaFX.
 It also works to eliminate the use of multiple tabs and put all relevant information at your fingertips.
   - Note that version 5 was never released to the public and exists as a development bridge to version 6.

-6. Version 6 introduces a new window to the program, called the Communique Recruiter for recruiting nations.
+6. Version 6 introduces a new window to the program, called the Communiqué Recruiter for recruiting nations.
 It also has a built-in filter to check nations and make sure that you can exclude certain feeders.
 This is accessible using commands `flag:recruit` and `flag:recruit -- region:x` or using the set-up wizard.
   - There have also been significant changes to the program's interface, being entirely rebuilt in Swing, with accelerators and other improvements — like on the fly alerts that inform the user immediately instead of waiting.
   - A logging system has also been built to export relevant logs to a text area and print them to file.
   - Finished a small web-scraper that parses out the delegates supporting and opposing some motion in the World Assembly.

+7. Version 7 rehashes the entire Communiqué syntax structure to operate in line with the NationStates telegram API system.
+Thus, a query in the NationStates API like `region:Europe, tag:WA` will function exactly the same in Communiqué.
+This version also switches to HTTPS per the recent NationStates update and implements a new update-checker (it will check, at most, once a week).